 At St Edward's, all the House Matrons and the nurses employed in the Health Centre hold a current first aid certificate.
 In addition, all Boarding House staff and a large number of Departmental employees also hold a valid certificate.

-First Aid boxes can be found at the following locations: These are checked and maintained by the Estates Office on a termly basis.
+First Aid boxes can be found in all Boarding Houses at the following locations: (These are checked and maintained by the Estates Office on a termly basis)